Fully sponsored university diploma in protected area conservation | online

-Granted by Senghor University working with the Protected Areas Programme for Africa & Conservation of the International Union for Conservation of Nature (IUCN–PAPACO).
+Offered and granted by Senghor University working with the Protected Areas Programme for Africa & Conservation of the International Union for Conservation of Nature (IUCN–PAPACO).
 This opportunity is available in English and French.

-Gain a university diploma in Protected Area Conservation through online study, for free: the Online Certificate in Protected Area Conservation.
-While this opportunity is open to everyone, students from Africa are especially encouraged.
+Gain a university diploma in Protected Area Conservation through online study, awarded by Senghor University at no financial cost to you: the Certificate in Protected Area Conservation.

 >> Details and registration (in English)